Bagillt fire: Up to 200 tonnes of recycling waste alight

 People have been asked to avoid the area and keep their windows closed to protect them from the smoke.

 Fire crews from Deeside, Holywell, Rhyl and Abergele were called at about 16:45 GMT on Friday.
-There is not believed to be any injuries as a result of the blaze.
+Nobody is believed to be injured because of the fire.

-The smell of fire lingers the area, & smoke falls from the unit across the roads making it hard for road users to see! #Bagillt pic.twitter.com/THOP9s86zs— Azz Lennox (@azzlennox) December 31, 2021
+Active firefighting was halted overnight with crews now monitoring the smouldering remains.